Farmer Lab at Clemson University

 Jared Chrisp

 Jared graduated with a B. S. in Wildlife and Fisheries Management from the University of Tennessee, Knoxville in May of 2014.
 After graduating, he spent two summers protecting sea turtle nests in South Carolina and Florida.
 Before beginning his M. S. degree, he completed a season with Yellowstone National Park where his primary focus was to remove non-native salmonid species for the reintroduction of native Artic Grayling and Westslope Cutthroat Trout.
 He is interested in studying the ecology and life history of fish in order to improve management practices to better maintain sustainable populations.
 Jared’s MS research at Clemson used otolith microchemistry and tissue stable isotopes to quantify residency patterns of southern flounder.
-Currently, Jared is working for Georgia DNR Marine Fisheries in Brunswick, Georgia.
+Currently, Jared is working for US army Corps of Engineers, Savannah District.
+Read Jared's completed MS Thesis here; and his publication in Marine and Coastal Fisheries here.

 Picture